saladinProcrastinator/rhddx/README.md

 ### Run Netlify locally

 Would you like to run the Netlify build locally?
-If so, you will need to run the following:
+If so, you will need to install the Netlify CLI:

 ```bash
 # Install the Netlify CLI